 University life provides opportunities for social, personal, and academic growth; however, it does not insulate students against mental health problems.
 In fact, it may actually exacerbate the likelihood of young people facing mental health problems.
 Conservative estimates indicate that more than 200,000 Australian students may experience mental health problems in any given year.

-In 2020, PAHL launched the Stride program – a structured, 12-week, mentor-led exercise program for UWA students with mental health problems.
+In 2020, PAHL launched the Stride program – a structured, 12-week, mentor-led exercise program for students with mental health problems.
 Stride is provided as a complement to existing psychological therapy and counselling options, with a focus on enjoyable exercise options and long-term activity promotion.
 Stride is the first program of its kind in Australia and promises to provide a blueprint for campuses across the country.
+Please see here for more information on Stride.